AylinArtut/AylinArtut/README.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 A project I’ve been dreaming about for 3 years is about to become my thesis after this exam. <br>
-Public ToDo-list to push myself for my final exam:
+Public ToDo-list to push myself to work harder for my final exam:

 [In progress ...]